FICCI GOAL 2019: Luminaries set to brainstorm on pressing issues in Indian football | Goal.com

 With figures like Robert Klein, CEO of Bundesliga international, participating, adoption of best practices from European and international football will also be given due consideration in order raise the level and stature of the sport in India.

-With football in India growing at a steady pace, the FICCI GOAL 2019 will also be a place to discuss the way forward and to build a consensus among the various stakeholders.Former women's team star Oinam Bembem Devi and Bengaluru FC star Sunil Chhetri will also be among the panelists in the conference.
+With football in India growing at a steady pace, the FICCI GOAL 2019 will also be a place to discuss the way forward and to build a consensus among the various stakeholders.Former women's team star Oinam Bembem Devi will also be among the panelists in the conference.

 No doubt the sixth edition is set to be a groundbreaking event.